Deraen/dotfiles/README.md

 # Deraen's dotfiles

-Highly optionated setup using Ubuntu, i3, Zsh, Vim...
+Highly customized setup using Ubuntu, i3, Zsh, Vim...

+## Submodules

+I'm using git submodules to manage external packages like Vim plugins and few programs which are not available as Debian packages.
+Following command is useful to check changes (shortlog) of each changed submodule after updating submodules: `git log -p --submodule=log`.

 ## Interesting files